barakugav/JGAlgo/README.md

 * [Documentation](https://barakugav.github.io/JGAlgo)
 * [Website](https://www.jgalgo.com/)

-If you are passionate about graph algorithms and data structure, join us develop the most performant compatitive graph library in Java!
+If you are passionate about graph algorithms and data structure, join us develop the most performant competitive graph library in Java!
 There are still many real-world problems not addressed by the library, and new algorithms invented every year.

 ### Quick Start